Cod3x-Labs/Cod3x-USD/audit/Cergyk_Cod3x-USD-audit.md

         emit ReliquaryEvents.EmergencyWithdraw(poolId_, amount_, to_, _relicId);
     }
 ```

+### Cod3x-Labs
+Acknowledged.
+We think emergencyWithdraw(relic#1) and re-entering the position after may cause critical unexpected behavior since position reward accounting is not updated in emergencyWithdraw. (emergencyWithdraw is designed to burn the relic).
+So we will keep the code as it is.
+Considering that withdraw() fails, this means that there is a big problem with Reliquary, so emergencyWithdraw() is the only solution anyway.

+### Cergyk
+Acknowledged.

 ## L-2 Zap::zapOutStakedCdxUSD Zap out enables only imbalanced exit forcing users to pay balancer fee

 ### Description